-CSS 205 Soils: Sustainable Ecosystems
+CSS 205 SOILS: SUSTAINABLE ECOSYSTEMS

-Explores the soil ecosystems as a medium for plant and crop growth, the cycling of nutrients, supply and purification of water, and a habitat for diverse population of soil organisms.
+Explores soil ecosystems as a medium, for plant and crop growth, the cycling of nutrients, supply and purification of water, and a habitat for diverse population of soil organisms.
 Also studies the relationship of human activities to the sustainability of soil ecosystems.

-CSS 210 Forage Crops
+CSS 210 FORAGE CROPS

 Emphasizes practices that produce maximum economic returns for land devoted to hay, pasture or range.
 Includes establishment and management, fertilization, pest control, rotations, irrigations and renovation.
-Note: This is a career and technical course that may not be accepted by four-year institutions.
+Note: This is a professional technical course that may not be accepted by four-year institutions.